The pros and cons of equity release

 7. You have the option to protect a percentage of the value of your home as an inheritance

-8. It could help you reduce your inheritance tax liability
+8. It could help you reduce the inheritance tax payable on your estate

 9. You have the freedom to move as long as your provider approves the property